csiebler/csiebler.github.io/content/posts/smart-loadbalancing-for-azure-openai-with-api-management.md

 We won't use this, but in order to import the file into API Management, we need to a correct URL there.

-Now, go to your API Management instance in the Azure Portal, then select `API` on the left side, click `+ Add API` and select `OpenAPI`.
-In the dialog, load your `inference.json` and make sure to set `API URL suffix` to `openai`.
+Now, let's go to our API Management instance in the Azure Portal, then select `API` on the left side, click `+ Add API` and select `OpenAPI`.
+In the dialog, load our `inference.json` and make sure to set `API URL suffix` to `openai`.
 Then click `Create`.

 ![Create API definition](/images/create_api_definition.png "Create API definition")